openstreetmap/svn-archive/applications/rendering/toposm/readme.txt

 at the lowest zoom level.
 This is why the example prepares zoom levels 10 through 16.
 Otherwise the area may be unnecessarily large.

-The *_single methods are single-threaded versions.
-The multi-threaded code appears to still suffer from a memory leak.
-For multi-core machines, a workaround is to run separate simultaneous instances rendering different areas.
+The multi-threaded code may still suffer from a memory leak.
+If you experience this, use the *_single methods to run several single-threaded instances rendering different areas.

 Don't run prepare_data* on the same area twice or on overlapping areas.
 You'll end up with duplicated contour lines, which is